COVID-19 pandemic in Illinois: March 2020

 On March 22, the number of confirmed cases rose by 296 bringing the number of COVID-19 cases to 1049, one an infant.
 Officials announced three new deaths related to the disease, two men from Cook County that were in their 80s and a McLean County woman in her 70s.
 Jo Daviess, Livingston, Rock Island, and Stephenson counties all reported their first case.

 On March 23, officials announced another 236 cases and three more deaths, all men from Cook County, two in their 80s and one in his 90s.
 Monroe County announced its first case, bringing the total counties with confirmed cases to 31 of 102.

 On March 24, there were 250 more confirmed cases of the coronavirus and four deaths.
 The dead were three from Cook County, two in their 60s and one was a male in his 50s; the fourth was a DuPage County resident in her 90s.
 Grundy County reported its first case.

 On March 25, 330 more cases were announced along with three more deaths.
 The deaths were a Will County woman in her 50s, a Cook County man in his 60s, and a Kane County man in his 90s.
 Two Illinois Department of Corrections (IDOC) correctional officers along with one man incarcerated at Stateville Correctional Center tested positive with the coronavirus along with a contractual worker at Sheridan Correctional Center.
 Both correctional facilities went on 14-day lockdowns as a precaution.
-At the Stateville facility, those who have been identified as being potentially exposed were quarantined to reduce risk to others.
+At the Stateville facility, those identified as being potentially exposed were quarantined to reduce risk to others.
 IDOC determined, after consulting with IDPH, that the staff and incarcerated men at the Sheridan facility was at low to medium risk of exposure.
 Two other incarcerated men at North Lawndale Adult Transition Center were confirmed to have the disease.
-Douglas, Marshall, and Morgan counties have reported their first confirmed cases.
+Douglas, Marshall, and Morgan counties reported their first confirmed cases.
 Northern Illinois University (NIU) announced that two students tested positive for COVID-19.
 One of the students was briefly on campus on March 16 whereas the other student had not been on the campus since March 3 but had recently traveled with a small group of NIU students.

 On March 26, the IDPH announced 673 new cases of coronavirus disease and seven deaths.
 The dead were a woman in her 90s, a man in his 70s, two men and two women in their 60s and a man in his 50s; no county information for these individuals was given.
 Iroquois County Public Health Department officials announced the first confirmed positive case in Iroquois County.

 On March 27, another 488 new confirmed cases were announced along with eight new deaths.
 Of the fatalities caused by the coronavirus disease, seven were over the age of 60.
 Bureau and Henry counties announced cases on this date.